Consolidating SAP Licenses Across Multiple Systems Globally

 Establish a process to review any new integrations or third-party applications that interface with SAP.
 Each such interface should be assessed for licensing impact.
 Maintain an inventory of interfaces (e.g., Salesforce to SAP ERP integration) and classify whether they are covered under named user licenses or need Digital Access licensing.

 SAP offers a Digital Access Estimation Tool – run it periodically to gauge your document counts.
 Additionally, consider enabling SAP’s API user measurement tools or third-party indirect access trackers to log external usage.
-By monitoring this continuously, you can avoid unpleasant surprises where a background system quietly incurs a large license liability.

 8. Educate Regional Teams and Enforce Policies:

-Ensure all SAP administrators and stakeholders in each region understand the importance of avoiding duplicate licensing.
 Develop and distribute clear guidelines, such as “Before creating a new user, check if this person already exists in another SAP system.”
 Train them on the correct assignment of license types and the implications of indirect usage.

 Sometimes, well-meaning project teams create service accounts or test users without considering licenses – a central policy should govern this (for instance, disallow generic accounts or require central approval for high-privilege users).
-Regular training and communication can foster a culture of compliance and cost-consciousness regarding SAP licenses.

 9. Align Contracts with Consolidation Goals:

-When negotiating with SAP (renewals, additional purchases, or migration to S/4HANA), use the insight from your consolidation efforts to your advantage.
 If possible, push for a single global contract or synchronized terms recognizing your consolidated user count.
-Ensure affiliate usage rights are in place so you don’t need to double-pay for the same user in different subsidiaries.
+Ensure affiliate usage rights are in place to prevent double payment for the same user across different subsidiaries.

 10. Prepare for Audits and True-Ups Proactively:

-Always assume an SAP audit could be around the corner.
-Keep documentation of your license entitlement (contracts, purchased license counts) and how you calculated current usage.
-If you identify a shortfall yourself, it may be better to address it with SAP proactively (before an official audit notice) – sometimes SAP will work with you on a resolution (like buying the needed licenses on negotiated terms rather than list price penalties).
+If you identify a shortfall yourself, it may be better to address it with SAP proactively (before an official audit notice) – sometimes SAP will work with you to resolve the issue (such as purchasing the necessary licenses at negotiated terms rather than the list price penalties).

 On the flip side, if your consolidation shows you are over-licensed, consider pausing maintenance on unused licenses or negotiating give-backs at renewal (though SAP typically doesn’t allow dropping licenses mid-contract, you may offset them by purchasing something else).